Karen's Theatre News!

 It also won the Jury Prize 'Honorable Mention' at the Sonoma Festival, California, March 2021.

-The Bright Side will have a cinema release nationwide from August 20th, 2021.
+The Bright Side enjoyed a cinema release nationwide from August 20th, 2021.

 Karen's Writing News!